 Google’s G Suite ($6 Per Account Per Month)

 Google’s G Suite puts all of Google’s apps (Gmail, Calendar, Drive, etc.) on your own domain.
 It’s a great service, but it’s not free.
 Each user account is $6 a month, but you get Google’s fantastic spam filtering and the ease of Google’s interface for that price.

 Don’t want to spend Google money?
 Zoho is a suitable option that’s $1 per month.
 It’s like Google, just not as polished.
 We used Zoho in the early days of The Writing Cooperative before moving to Google.

 33mail / EmailEngine (Free/$1/$5 Per Month)

 I’m an enormous fan of David Koff’s Tech Talk newsletter.
 In Episode 18, he shared about his favorite email tool, 33mail.
-Since then, I’ve been using 33mail and their counterpart, Email Engine, for 99% of my email usage.
+Since then, I’ve been using 33mail and its counterpart, Email Engine, for 99% of my email usage.
 It’s fantastic.

 33mail uses your domain and provides unlimited addresses that forward anywhere you want.
 When you reply to the forwarded email, 33mail sends it from the original address.
 So no one knows what your actual email address is.
 This provides a layer of privacy, security, and the ability to change your email address without affecting contacts.
 Plus, it’s inexpensive.
 Win-win!